kyumamoon/ossu-computer-science/README.md

 repository to hold projects/work related to ossu curriculum

 Progress:
-- NS = Not Stared , IP = In Progress
+- ✅ = Completed , NS = Not Stared , IP = In Progress

 Intro to CS:
 - ✅ - Python For Everybody